 If you are looking for evidence‐based strategies for moving your team, department, division or entire organization toward full engagement, then join Vicki Hess for this practical, interactive, real‐world workshop.

 At the end of the program, leaders will be able to:

 - Role model a state of high engagement – with several specific ideas for re‐energizing themselves.

 - Spread the engagement message to their team – with exercises to take back to staff.

 - Create a lasting culture of engagement – with an exercise that builds a broader view of organization‐wide beliefs and mindsets.

-At the end of the session, healthcare leaders will be able to:
+At the end of this session, healthcare leaders are able to:

 - Discuss the changing landscape of healthcare in the new decade.

 - Describe 4 key roles of successful healthcare professionals.